Top 10 Investments with 10% Returns

 - Risk level: 3/5

-In every market, a few high-performing stocks are responsible for the bulk of an index fund's returns.
-From 1926–2009, stocks returned 9.6% per year on average.
-But, over that 83-year period, the top 25% of stocks averaged 50% per year.
+Every year, a handful of high-performing stocks are responsible for the bulk of an index fund's returns.
+For instance, while the S&P 500 averaged about 10% since 1926, the top 25% of stocks averaged 50% per year over that same period.

-As these numbers show, there are big winners in every market.
-If you can identify these winners, and ignore the losers, you can achieve extraordinary results.
+If you can identify these winners in advance, and avoid the losers, you can achieve significantly higher returns.

 However, this is easier said than done.
 Over a 10-year period, 91.4% of professional fund managers underperformed the market.
-The odds are stacked against you.
+If you try to beat the market (by buying individual stocks instead of index funds), the odds are stacked against you.

 You will need a brokerage account to invest in stocks.
 I like Public, which gives you access to stocks, ETFs, Treasuries, cryptocurrency, and other alternatives on its well-designed website and mobile app.